Buying Vs Renting in NYC: What’s Your Best Option?

 Another big one is your credit score.
 The higher your credit score, the lower your interest rate.

-A high credit score tells your lender that you are a trustworthy borrower and you have a low chance of foreclosure.
+A high credit score tells your lender you are a trustworthy borrower with a low chance of foreclosure.

-Your credit score takes a lot of things into account, like your payment history, number of open accounts, and big events like bankruptcies and foreclosures.
+Your credit score takes a lot of things into account, like your payment history, number of open accounts, and significant events like bankruptcies and foreclosures.

 Read on: How to Choose a Mortgage Lender in NYC.